jfb-h/MainPaths.jl/docs/src/index.md

 julia> g = SimpleDiGraph(A)
 {11, 12} directed simple Int64 graph
 ```

-Then, we specify how to compute traversal weights:
+As a first step, we then specify how to compute traversal weights:

 ```julia
 julia> weight = SPCEdge(normalize=false)
 SPCEdge(false)
 ```

-And finally, we specify how we want to perform the main path traversal and at which vertices we want to start the traversal:
+We then specify how we want to perform the main path traversal and at which vertices we want to start the traversal:

 ```julia
 julia> start = [1,2];

 julia> traversal = ForwardLocal(start)
 ForwardLocal{Int64}([1, 2])
 ```